 12. A spa-like shower experience.
-Sometimes I go for a beauty therapy which relax my mind, stress & make myself happy, give me the courage to feel beautiful.
+Sometimes I go for beauty therapy which relaxes my mind, stress & make me happy, give me the courage to feel beautiful.

 13. A long phone conversation, with my mom, my granny, good friends make my day good.